UBC-InfoVis/2021-436V-tutorials/3_D3_Tutorial/3_D3_Tutorial.md

 ![Change radius via slider](input_slider_radius_example.gif?raw=true "Change radius via slider")

+You can see the complete example on [codesandbox](https://githubbox.com/UBC-InfoVis/2021-436V-examples/tree/master/d3-change-radius-with-slider) and change the code interactively.

 This was a very simple example.
 We have the following recommendations when you use the previously introduced class structure for visualizations:

 * Add global event listeners (e.g., checkboxes, sliders, ...) in `main.js`.
 The advantage is that `main.js` acts as a controller and you can trigger changes in multiple visualization components.